ROCm/omniperf/src/docs/installation.md

 Omniperf relies on a rocprof binary during the profiling process.
-Normally the path to this binary will be detected automatically, but it can also be overridden via the use of an optional `ROCPROF` environment variable.
+Normally the path to this binary will be detected automatically, but it can also be overridden via the setting the optional `ROCPROF` environment variable to the path of the binary the user wishes to use instead.